Redundancy Procedure

 Making redundancies is not a decision that should be taken lightly, it can be very costly and there is a lot to consider.
 It is recommended that employers seek professional legal advice prior to beginning the process to ensure the correct procedures are followed and the best possible outcomes are reached.

 Our employment team is able to provide the appropriate advice and guidance in relation to Redundancy.
-They offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough, Leicester or Wigston.
+They offer no-obligation initial appointments and can meet you at our office locations in Market Harborough and Leicester.
 You can call the team directly via 0116 212 1000, alternatively complete our online contact form and we will get back in touch with you.